hpwit/I2SClocklessVirtualLedDriver/README.md

 I am trying to be kinda lenghtly on this readme.
 I hope to explain the why of some functions and for the user to use the one most suitable for its use case.
+Some of the 'maybe most' of the functionailities will never been used be it was fun and intersting to implement.

 ## Let's start
 ### How can 120 strips can de driven in parallel with an esp32 !!!